-We fund 105 nurseries, primary, secondary and special schools and a pupil referral unit providing for over 38,500 pupils, and have responsibility to make sure that standards are maintained and improved and school performance continues to be challenged.
+We fund 105 primary, secondary and special schools providing for over 36,000 pupils, and have responsibility to make sure that standards are maintained and improved and school performance continues to be challenged.
 We are also responsible for early years, the Youth Service and adult education services to promote life-long learning.